nimrods8/KITCTF-CTF-2022/README.md

 So, we'll be sliding down the stack using return-oriented-execution from `main` itself.

 As you'll notice, at the bottom we are left with just one 8-byte slice (marked in the pink rectangle), so we can't use the `pop rbx` trick anymore.
 This is why we use the return address of *0x4012aa* which is just the `ret` part of the duo.
-The next address on the stack which we are about to jump to is currently *7fffffffe500* (in the green rectangle), which changes execution up to our shellcode, which we injected earlier, and specifically to *7fffffffe500*.
+The next address on the stack which we are about to jump to is currently *7fffffffe500* (in the green rectangle), which changes execution up to our shellcode, that we injected earlier.

 So, now the server will be running:
 ```